Robust Estimation for Dependent Binary Network Data: Proposed Methodology and Theoretical Guarantees

-We compute these GES numerically and plot them in Figure \ref{GES}over $\lambda\geq 0$ for different values of the true model parameter $\beta>0$ and the following two interaction structures:

-\begin{enumerate} \item $G(N,p)$ with $N=100$ and $p= 5/N$, \item The Sherrigton-Kirkpatrick model on $100$ nodes. \end{enumerate} It is evident that in both cases the GES of the minimum DPD estimators decreases as $\lambda$ increases, indicating greater robustness under possible data contamination.
+We compute these GES numerically and plot them over $\lambda\geq 0$ in Figure \ref{GES}, for different values of the true model parameter $\beta>0$ and the following three interaction structures: \begin{enumerate} \item $G(N,p)$ with $N=100$ and $p= 0.5\log(N)/N$, \item Stochastic Block model of equal communities with $N=100$, $p= 0.8 \log(N)/N$, and $q=0.2 \log(N)/N$. \item The Sherrigton-Kirkpatrick model on $100$ nodes (Example \ref{skmodel_ex}). \end{enumerate} It is evident that in these cases the GES of the MDPD estimators decreases as $\lambda$ increases, indicating their greater robustness under possible data contamination.